-Lower in the band, answers will show both breadth and depth of knowledge of theoretical and empirical material on functionalist and New Right theory, although with some imbalances or shortcomings.
+Lower in the band, answers will show both breadth and depth of knowledge of relevant theoretical and empirical material on sociology as a science, although with some imbalances or shortcomings.
 They will show a sound understanding of important aspects of the question and of the issues that these raise.
 However, some significant aspects may be neglected or given limited attention.